 Carbon dioxide occurs naturally in soil as a result of decomposing organic matter.
 Houses built in the countryside, and particularly on previous farm sites, may be particularly susceptible to elevated carbon dioxide in the soil due to the previous use of fertilizers.
-This carbon dioxide can be sucked into the house due to the pressure difference between the soil and the home.
+This carbon dioxide can be sucked into the house due to the air pressure difference between the soil and the home.
 An example was highlighted by CO2Meter.com.
 The site quotes a case where a customer complained that every time it rained, the pilot light in the home furnace went out, and the customer became very ill.
 A phenomenon called "soil capping" was causing soil to to swell and become waterlogged, leaving no space for soil gases to escape outside.
 This left the basement, where the furnace was creating negative pressure by pulling air from the basement to the rest of the house as the escape route for the CO2.
 The pilot went out because excessive CO2 smothered the flame.

 Air Conditioning Systems

 Fossil fuel combustion of wood, coal, oil, charcoal and gas lead to the production of carbon dioxide.
 For each kilogram of coal burnt on a fire, 2.86 kilograms of carbon dioxide will be created.
 Since the density of carbon dioxide is 1.8 kilograms per cubic meter, this is equivalent to 1.6 cubic meters of carbon dioxide being released at room temperature.
 It is therefore important to keep areas where combustion takes place well ventilated.
-If the house has an open fire, ensure that the chimney is cleaned and inspected regularly to reduce the risk of blockages.
-Keep windows open in kitchens where gas stoves are used, and make sure any smokers indulge outside or close to a window.
+If a house has an open fire, ensure that the chimney is cleaned and inspected regularly to reduce the risk of blockages.
+Keep windows open in kitchens where gas stoves are used, and make sure any tobacco smokers indulge outside or near to a window.